-To kick off the new partnership with the FBI Pittsburgh and their Citizens Academy, the Penguins Foundation and EVERFI will partner to support a high school PSA (Public Service Announcement) video contest.
+To kick off the partnership with the FBI Pittsburgh and their Citizens Academy, the Penguins Foundation and EVERFI will partner and continue to support a high school PSA (Public Service Announcement) video contest for the second year.
 Developed in conjunction with HOPE, the contest is designed to emphasize the dangers of heroin use, recreational fentanyl use, and prescription opioid misuse amongst teenagers.
-Teens from Southwestern PA high schools in grades 9-12 are invited to create a 1-3 minute video that focuses on the dangers and consequences of choosing to use/abuse opioids.
+This year, the contest will focus on understanding the struggles of addiction, and how it impacts the individual, their families and friends, and our community.
+This year, the contest is expanding to the 22 county region of Southwestern PA.
+Teens from region’s high schools in grades 9-12 are invited to create a 1-3 minute video that focuses on the dangers and consequences of choosing to use/abuse opioids.
 Each team has six chances to win prizes in two categories, Judges’ Choice and People’s Choice.
 Prizes of this contest include the following:

-1st: $5,000; 10 Tickets to a VIP Party Suite for a Pittsburgh Penguins Game on January 30, 2018 against San Jose; “FBI Agent for a Day” at the FBI Pittsburgh Field Office 2nd: $2,500; 5 Tickets to a VIP Party Suite for a Pittsburgh Penguins Game on January 30, 2018 3rd: $1,500; 5 Tickets to a VIP Party Suite for a Pittsburgh Penguins Game on January 30, 2018 Team Registration begins October 2, 2017!
-For more information on the contest, please visit the contest site: https://fbipghcaaa.org/hope/youth/.
+1st: $5,000; 10 Tickets to a VIP Party Suite for a Pittsburgh Penguins Game on February 5, 2019 against Carolina; “FBI Agent for a Day” at the FBI Pittsburgh Field Office 2nd: $2,500; 5 Tickets to a VIP Party Suite for a Pittsburgh Penguins Game on February 5, 2019 3rd: $1,500; 5 Tickets to a VIP Party Suite for a Pittsburgh Penguins Game on February 5, 2019.
+Team Registration begins September 10, 2018!
+For more information on the contest, please visit the contest site: https://fbipghcaaa.org/hope/youth/psacontest/.